rhblind/drf-haystack/docs/07_faceting.rst

 by calling the ``SearchQuerySet().facet(field, **options)`` and ``SearchQuerySet().date_facet(field, **options)`` methods, which will apply facets to the SearchQuerySet.
 Next we need to call the ``SearchQuerySet().facet_counts()`` in order to retrieve a dictionary with all the *counts* for the faceted fields.
-We have a special ``HaystackFacetSerializer`` class which is designed to serialize these results.
+We have a special :class:`drf_haystack.serializers.HaystackFacetSerializer` class which is designed to serialize these results.

 .. tip::